-Forest Land Purchase Reserve
+Forest Purchase Reserve

-This reserve was established in 2001 with a \$10,000 donation by the Township of Cavan Monaghan to be used for costs associated with a land purchase within the Peterborough County jurisdiction.
+This reserve was established in 2001 with a donation from the Township of Cavan Monaghan.
+A bequeath received in 2024 has added to this reserve.

 Forest Centre Reserve

 The original reserve was established in 1986.
 Upon completion of the Forest Centre rebuild in 2009, the reserve was redirected to be used if there was a shortfall in the revenues due to strikes by schools or other situations when the revenues are not able to cover the expenses.
 Monies are transferred into the reserve from the Forest Centre revenues when appropriate and the revenues exceed the expenses in any given year at the end of the year prior to the completion of the financial statements.